 Shearer West, Portraiture, Oxford University Press 2004

-Identity and Performativity Study Day – Part 5: Session 4: Just a Camp laugh?
+Identity and Performativity Study Day – Part 5: Just a Camp laugh?
 David Hoyle's 'Magazine'

-This video recording is Session 1 Session 4: Just a Camp laugh?
+This video recording is Just a Camp laugh?
 David Hoyle’s ‘Magazine’ with speakers Gavin Butt, Senior Lecturer in the Department of Visual Cultures, Goldsmiths, University of London.

 In this presentation Gavin Butt considers the place of the sincere speech act within the discourse of contemporary politics and performance.
 He is particularly concerned to highlight the ways in which such forms of speech may often ‘misfire’, either as we fail to believe in them or as they leave us cold.
 Gavin Butt also explores how such earnest forms of utterance have been playfully reworked in the queerly sincere work of performer David Hoyle (formerly the Divine David), specifically his recent run at the Vauxhall Tavern ‘Magazine’.
 How might Hoyle’s work suggest a recasting of the terms of political address through the apparently un-serious pronouncements of post-camp performance?